-Booking.com was a notable stock pick for MF back in its day.
+Booking.com was a notable stock pick for the Fool back in its day.
 As you can see, the company has had a meteoric rise since it became a Motley Fool stock back in 2004.

 Today, Netflix is known as one of the most successful growth stocks of the past two decades, but hindsight is 20-20.

-Not many Wall Street firms saw this company’s true potential before it blew up, but, once again, MF was ahead of the curve.
+Not many Wall Street firms saw this company’s true potential before it blew up, but, once again, the Fool was ahead of the curve.

 As of October 2020, NFLX is up more than 20,000% from when it was an MF stock pick.

-Another MF stock pick that ended up being a tremendous winner is the eCommerce giant Amazon.
+Another stock pick that ended up being a tremendous winner is the eCommerce giant Amazon.

 Back in 2002, Amazon was a small online operation that mostly sold used books.

-Today, it’s one of the largest companies in the world, but Stock Advisor named it a top stock to buy well before the market caught on.
+Today, it’s one of the largest companies in the world, but Stock Advisor named it a top stock before the market realized it was a winner.

 A Record for Success

-A stock picking record like that speaks for itself.
-Imagine if you had put a few thousand dollars into each one of these stocks back when they MF first named them as top stock picks?
+A stock-picking record like that speaks for itself.
+Imagine if you had put a few thousand dollars into each one of these stocks back when Fool first named them as top stock picks?
 You’d be sitting on a pretty pile of cash today.

 It might feel like you missed the boat, but there is still plenty of stocks that have serious upside potential.
 These stocks are out there right now, just waiting for you to buy them.

 Today’s MF stock picks have as good as a chance at beating the market as these dynamos, but you have to play the game if you want to get a piece of the pie.